techops-intranet-knowledge-management/km-tech-wiki/infra/GCP_PROJECT.md

 gcloud iam roles copy --source-project=intranetlumapps --source="gcp.editor" --destination="gcp.editor" --dest-project=[your-new-project-id]
 ```

 5.2.
-Create a new Service Account with name `new-domain-editor` and apply the new Role you just created `GCP Editor` ([Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts))
+Create a new Service Account with name `[domain-name]-editor` and apply the new Role you just created `GCP Editor` ([Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts))

 5.3.
 Generate a new key for the Editor Service Account and save it on Secret Manager - you will need this variable for CircleCI usage (`$[ENV]_GCLOUD_SERVICE_KEY_EDITOR`)